Licking Cream

-"Licking Cream" is a song by American rock band Sevendust.
-The song was released as a promotional single from their second studio album, Home (1999).
+"Licking Cream" is a song by the American rock band Sevendust.
+It was released as a promotional single from their second studio album, Home (1999).
 "Licking Cream" was the band's first song to be released as a single in Europe.
 It features additional vocals by Skin, lead singer of the English rock band Skunk Anansie.

 Music video

-The music video for the song was directed by Ben Joe Dempsey.
-The video was made depicting the band playing in a dilapidated apartment building in Germany.
+The music video for "Licking Cream" was directed by Ben Joe Dempsey.
+The video was made depicting the band playing in a dilapidated apartment building.